 Rape between married partners.
 In most states, if sexual intercourse is nonconsensual, the fact that the parties are married is irrelevant.
 Of course, the fact that an alleged rapist is the victim's husband may—depending on the facts—make it more difficult to establish that rape rather than consensual intercourse took place.

 Facts: Belinda is sleeping when Stan breaks into her apartment, pulls out a knife, and threatens to use it unless Belinda agrees to sexual intercourse.
 Belinda pleads with Stan to leave, but he refuses and begins to strike her.
 Eventually Belinda gives Stan a condom and says, "At least use protection."
 Stan uses the condom while having sexual intercourse with Belinda.

 Verdict: Stan is guilty of rape.
 The sexual intercourse was forcible, not consensual.
-Belinda's request that Stan use a condom is not evidence of consent, but rather an effort to suffer as little future harm as possible.
+Belinda's request that Stan use a condom is not evidence of consent, but rather an effort to suffer as little harm as possible.

-"Stranger rape" occurs when a rape victim is attacked by a previously unknown person.
-For example, an assailant who violently drags a passerby into a secluded spot and rapes her commits a stranger rape.
-Date rape occurs when the rapist and the rape victim have an existing social relationship and the rapist strikes in the course of that relationship.
-For example, a date rapist may prevent a woman from refusing to have sexual intercourse by drugging her drink while they are out on a date.
+What some call "stranger rape" occurs when a previously unknown person attacks the victim.
+An example is an assailant violently dragging a passerby into a secluded spot and raping her.
+"Date rape" occurs when the rapist and the victim have an existing social relationship and the rapist strikes in the course of that relationship.
+For example, a date rapist may prevent a woman from refusing sex by drugging her drink while the two are out on a date.

 Reports indicate that date rape is far more common than stranger rape.
 But the ambiguities inherent in many social situations often make date rape more difficult to prove.